Lyscanthrope/The_deep_forest_french_rules/readme.md

 - Translate oracle_Fr.md
 - Rebuild the pdf using pandoc (with wkhtmltopdf installed) by executing convert_doc_to_pdf.bat

+And of course, check with Avery Alder for the permission of releasing.

 ## How I made :

 - PDF to markdown : [ici](https://pdf2md.morethan.io/)